UWPCE-Python220-Self-Paced/assignment-08-Schlages/README.md

 With this in mind, you are going to embark on a project to rewrite your database code from assignment 3, now using a functional approach.
 All of the material in this lesson should help you to do this.

 Your starting point will be the code you finished on Assignment 3.
-ANd you can use the same data you used in lesson 3 too (unless you prefer to generate some new data).
+And you can use the same data you used in lesson 3 too (unless you prefer to generate some new data).

 # What to do